leap71/leap71.github.io/coding-for-engineers/8-first-steps-in-picogk.md

 /// and in this case, you will not get to this part of the code
 ```

-When you throw an exception, the code you are executing is interupted immediately, and you end up in the `catch` block.
+When you throw an exception, the code you are executing is interrupted immediately, and you end up in the `catch` block.
 The `catch` block, receives the exception object, and can do something, for example report an error, etc.

 I don't want to go deeper into this, as using exceptions requires more explanation.
 For now, let it suffice: Whenever the code executed in a `try` block throws an `Exception`, we will end up in the `catch` block, which will, in our case, simply write the explanation of what happens to the `Console`.